 When: Sept.
 22–Nov.21; 9am−5pm every day except Wednesday and 9am−8pm Wednesday

-The basics: Enter Adventures in Neverland during this year’s fall festival at the Dallas Arboretum, featuring 150,000 fall blooming plants, including 4,500 chrysanthemums.
+The basics: Enter It’s The Great Pumpkin, Charlie Brown during this year’s fall festival at the Dallas Arboretum, featuring 150,000 fall blooming plants.
+This fall’s features include many themed attractions from the Peanuts Gang, including Snoopy and Woodstock atop his famous dog house and Lucy giving her 5¢ garden advice at her booth.
 The one-acre Pumpkin Village, containing more than 90,000 pumpkins, squash and gourds, will have your kids exploring for hours.
-Make sure to bring your camera, and don’t forget to check out the Children’s Adventure Garden too (for an extra cost), celebrating its fifth anniversary this year.
+Make sure to bring your camera, and don’t forget to check out the Children’s Adventure Garden too (for an extra cost).

 Cost: Included with general admission: $15 adults, $10 kids 2−12, free for kids 2 and younger.
-Pumpkins are available for purchase at the Tom Thumb Pumpkin Patch inside The Adventures in Neverland.
+Pumpkins are available for purchase at the Tom Thumb Pumpkin Patch inside It’s The Great Pumpkin, Charlie Brown.

 Where: 3646 Rosemeade Parkway, Dallas; 972/306-2899